Cosmetic cream jars and tubes produced according to ISO 22716 GMP.

 Put simply, ISO 22716:2007 is a set of guidelines for Good Manufacturing Practices (GMP) in the cosmetics industry.
 It provides a comprehensive framework covering the production, control, storage, and shipment of cosmetic products.
 Essentially, it helps make sure cosmetic products are made well, from the moment raw materials arrive at your facility to when the finished product is shipped out to consumers.
 It’s the international gold standard for operational excellence in the cosmetics world.

-The Global Standard for Cosmetic Safety
+The Global Benchmark for Safe Cosmetics

 The beauty of ISO 22716 is its global acceptance.
 Back in 2007, major countries like the U.S., Canada, Europe, and Japan agreed that ISO 22716 would be the main standard for cosmetic GMPs around the world.
 This created a single, harmonized framework that simplifies compliance for brands selling in multiple markets.
 Instead of trying to piece together different regional requirements, you can follow one clear set of guidelines.